junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Placed on the Union Calendar, Calendar No. 64.
 - 2009-05-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-128.
 - 2009-05-21 — Reported (Amended) by the Committee on Science and Technology.
 H. Rept.
 111-128.
+- 2009-06-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-06-08 — Considered as unfinished business. (consideration: CR H6289-6290)
+- 2009-06-08 — Considered under suspension of the rules. (consideration: CR H6270-6272)
+- 2009-06-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1736.
+- 2009-06-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-08 — Mr. Baird moved to suspend the rules and pass the bill, as amended.
+- 2009-06-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 341 - 52 (Roll no. 311). (text: CR H6270-6271)
+- 2009-06-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 341 - 52 (Roll no. 311).(text: CR H6270-6271)